Verum Partners LLC Purchases 994 Shares of NVIDIA Co. (NASDAQ:NVDA)

-Verum Partners LLC lifted its position in shares of NVIDIA Co.
-(NASDAQ:NVDA – Free Report) by 184.8% during the third quarter, Holdings Channel reports.
-The firm owned 1,532 shares of the computer hardware maker’s stock after acquiring an additional 994 shares during the period.
-Verum Partners LLC’s holdings in NVIDIA were worth $666,000 as of its most recent SEC filing.
+Verum Partners LLC boosted its position in shares of NVIDIA Co.
+(NASDAQ:NVDA – Free Report) by 184.8% during the third quarter, Holdings Channel.com reports.
+The fund owned 1,532 shares of the computer hardware maker’s stock after acquiring an additional 994 shares during the quarter.
+Verum Partners LLC’s holdings in NVIDIA were worth $666,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors also recently made changes to their positions in NVDA.
-Marquette Asset Management LLC purchased a new stake in NVIDIA during the second quarter worth about $34,000.
-Quarry LP purchased a new stake in NVIDIA during the first quarter worth about $34,000.
-Compass Wealth Management LLC purchased a new stake in NVIDIA during the fourth quarter worth about $39,000.
-MRP Capital Investments LLC purchased a new stake in NVIDIA during the second quarter worth about $42,000.
-Finally, HBC Financial Services PLLC increased its stake in shares of NVIDIA by 50.0% in the second quarter.
-HBC Financial Services PLLC now owns 300 shares of the computer hardware maker’s stock worth $47,000 after purchasing an additional 100 shares in the last quarter.
-64.79% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in NVDA.
+Marquette Asset Management LLC bought a new stake in NVIDIA in the second quarter worth $34,000.
+MRP Capital Investments LLC purchased a new position in NVIDIA during the second quarter worth $42,000.
+Quarry LP purchased a new position in NVIDIA during the first quarter worth $34,000.
+PayPay Securities Corp boosted its stake in NVIDIA by 95.8% during the second quarter.
+PayPay Securities Corp now owns 141 shares of the computer hardware maker’s stock worth $60,000 after buying an additional 69 shares during the period.
+Finally, Horan Securities Inc. boosted its stake in NVIDIA by 37.5% during the second quarter.
+Horan Securities Inc. now owns 143 shares of the computer hardware maker’s stock worth $60,000 after buying an additional 39 shares during the period.
+Institutional investors own 64.79% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, December 28th.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 28th.
 Stockholders of record on Wednesday, December 6th will be issued a dividend of $0.04 per share.
 This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.03%.
-The ex-dividend date of this dividend is Tuesday, December 5th.
-NVIDIA’s payout ratio is presently 2.11%.
+The ex-dividend date is Tuesday, December 5th.
+NVIDIA’s dividend payout ratio is presently 2.11%.

 NVIDIA Profile